hannesmoehring/dlhm_prod/README.md

 ### 1. Generate a Motion

-Send a description to the API:
+Send a description to the API.
+If multi-scene generation from TEACH should be used, the single scenes have to be seperated by `";"` in the description and a list of `durations` e.g. [2,3,4,...] should be passed.
+The optional parameter `model_id` is in case there is a custom smpl model.

 ```bash
 curl "http://127.0.0.1:8000/generate/?motion_description=<DESCRIPTION>"